rphlmr/jekyll-solarized-theme/README.md

 # Solarized Theme for Jekyll (v3)

+**Work In Prgress**
+I'm reworking the scss.
+I find an issue on the solarized-light highligther color scheme.
+I'll remove this warning when the issue is done.

 **DEMO** : https://rphlmr.github.io/jekyll-solarized-theme/

 This is a custom adaptation of [Solarized theme](http://ethanschoonover.com/solarized) based on the Jekyll Minimal theme.